 The Reserve Bank of Australia (RBA) has warned that significant liquidity pressures could arise in the superannuation sector if multiple risks materialise at once, potentially amplifying shocks in the financial system.

-In its latest financial stability review, the RBA noted that a sharp downturn in the Australian dollar, coupled with large member withdrawals or fund transfers, could force superannuation funds to liquidate assets, intensifying financial market stress.
+In its latest Financial Stability Review, the RBA said that a sharp downturn in the Australian dollar, coupled with large member withdrawals or fund transfers, could force superannuation funds to liquidate assets, intensifying financial market stress.

 The central bank described this scenario as “extreme but plausible”, reflecting the growing complexity and risk exposure of the superannuation sector, which now manages assets worth $4.2 trillion.

-While superannuation funds have historically supported financial stability by investing countercyclically and avoiding leverage, the RBA cautioned that financial system stress could be amplified if the superannuation sector faced severe liquidity stress.
+While superannuation funds have historically supported financial stability by investing countercyclically and avoiding leverage, the RBA said that financial system stress could be amplified if the superannuation sector faced severe liquidity stress.

 “APRA-regulated funds rely on member inflows and large buffers of liquid assets to manage potential cash outflows.
 If several risks materialised simultaneously, these funds might be forced to secure liquidity in ways that could amplify financial market stress,” the RBA said.